flash62au/WiTcontroller/README.md

 ## Change Log

+### V1.77
+- The additional CR+LF are now sent ahead of all commands to all command stations by default.
+This was originally only sent for WiFiTrax, but other commercial CSs seem to have the same issue that this resolved.
+This can be disabled if needed with ``#define SEND_LEADING_CR_LF_FOR_COMMANDS false`` in ``confing_network.h``.
+- Added a message when the server has just connected and is caught up receiving the roster etc. and is unable to process commands yet.

 ### V1.76
 - Option to automatically acquire the only roster entry on connection to the WiThrottle server, but only if there is ***only one*** roster entry.  ``#define ACQUIRE_ROSTER_ENTRY_IF_ONLY_ONE true``